kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 nitty-gritty.
 -->

-This design seeks to incorporate a two-pronged approach:

-1. Change the existing initial value for the backoff curve to 1s to stack more retries earlier, and reduce the maximum backoff for a given restart from 5 minutes to 1 minute, for all restarts (`restartPolicy: OnFailure` and `restartPolicy: Always`)
+This design seeks to change the existing initial value for the backoff curve to 1s to stack more retries earlier, and reduce the maximum backoff for a given restart from 5 minutes to 1 minute, for all restarts (`restartPolicy: OnFailure` and `restartPolicy: Always`).
-2. Provide an option to cluster operators to configure an even lower maximum backoff for all containers on a specific Node, down to 1s

 To derive these values, manual stress testing observing the behavior of kubelet, API server, and overall cluster operations and behavior were performed.
 In